HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ```

 You should see that a series of numbers are printed out that are stored in a
-`numpy.ndarray`.
-Fundamentally, this means that all images are really just
+Python data type called a `numpy.ndarray`.
+Fundamentally, this means that all
-arrays of numbers (one number per pixel).
-Napari is reading those values and
+images are really just arrays of numbers (one number per pixel).
+Arrays are just
+rectangular grids of numbers, much like a spreadsheet.
+Napari is reading those
-converting them into squares of particular colours for us to see in the viewer,
+values and converting them into squares of particular colours for us to see in
-but this is only to help us interpret the image contents - the numbers are the
+the viewer, but this is only to help us interpret the image contents - the
-real underlying data.
+numbers are the real underlying data.

 For example, look at the simplified image of an arrow below.
 On the left is the
-array of numbers, with the corresponding image display on the right:
+array of numbers, with the corresponding image display on the right.
+This is
+called a 4 by 4 image, as it has 4 rows and 4 columns:

 ![](fig/array.png){alt="A diagram comparing the array of numbers and image
 display for a simplified image of an arrow"}